RockefellerArchiveCenter/processing-manual/processing.md

     <div class="docs-example">
         <p>“It may be said that John D. Rockefeller, Jr.'s life was directed toward the ideal chiseled in stone over International House in New York: ‘That Brotherhood May Prevail.’
 He pursued this ideal through all means -- race, religion, business, education, welfare and science.”</p>
     </div>
 - Avoid “peacock terms” that promote individuals or organizations with little context or citation.
 See [Wikipedia:Manual of Style/Words to watch](https://en.wikipedia.org/wiki/Wikipedia:Manual_of_Style/Words_to_watch).
-Examples:
     <div class="docs-example">
-        <p>“iconic,” “visionary,” “most influential”, “leading,” “renowned”</p>
+        <p>Examples: “iconic,” “visionary,” “most influential”, “leading,” “renowned”</p>
     </div>
 - Ensure proper representation is given in archival descriptions where cultures are being depicted or referenced.
 Whenever possible, identify a community in its own preferred language.
 Determining these names or terms may require additional research.
 - Avoid language and/or terminology that leads to erasure of marginalized groups.